wp-plugins/cpt-bootstrap-carousel/readme.txt

 = Credits =

-This plugin was written by @tallphil with help and suggestions from several others including (but not limited to) @reddo, @joshgerdes, @atnon, @grahamharper, @rchq, @oheijo, @smtk, @cla63 and @cookierebes.
+This plugin was written by @tallphil with help and suggestions from several others including (but not limited to) @reddo, @joshgerdes, @atnon, @grahamharper, @rchq, @oheijo, @smtk, @cla63, @cookierebes and @sipman.

 The Serbo-Croation translation was kindly provided by Borisa Djuraskovic from http://www.webhostinghub.com

+= Contributing =

+If you would like to contribute to this plugin, please go to the [GitHub repository](https://github.com/ewels/cpt-bootstrap-carousel) and make a personal fork of the development version.
+You can then make your changes and submit a pull request.
+I will happily review the code and then merge when we're both happy.
+You can read more details [here](https://github.com/ewels/cpt-bootstrap-carousel/blob/master/CONTRIBUTING.md).

 == Installation ==